+Percussion can be performed to help break up thick fluids or mucus in your lungs.
+1. Form a cup shape with your hand and wrist.
+2. Clap your hand and wrist against your chest (or have someone clap your back, if your doctor tells you to).
+3. You should hear a hollow or popping sound, not a slapping sound.
+4. Do not clap so hard that it hurts.
 Do percussion for 5 to 7 minutes in each area of the chest.
-Do this on all of the areas of your chest or back that your doctor tells you to.
+Do this on all of the areas of the chest or back that your doctor tells you to.
 When you finish, take a deep breath and cough.

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.